Skip to content

 How long does it take to get out of Rookie in iRacing?

 A careful driver clears Rookie in about 3-5 races.
 You need two things: a Safety Rating of 3.00 and the Minimum Participation Requirement (2 official races, or 4 Time Trials, in eligible Rookie series).
-Rookie is the only class with mid-season Fast Track promotion, so it triggers the moment both conditions are met — you don't wait for the season to end.
+Rookie is the only class with mid-season Fast Track promotion, so it triggers the moment both conditions are met.
+You don't wait for the season to end.

 Should I start in the Mazda MX-5 or the Toyota GR86?

 Start in the Mazda MX-5 Cup.
-It's the default free Rookie road car and a momentum machine — it makes very little power, so it teaches you to carry speed through corners and trail off the brake.
+It's the default free Rookie road car and a momentum machine.
+It makes very little power, so it teaches you to carry speed through corners and trail off the brake.
 The Toyota GR86 is similarly light but more planted, and the BMW M2 CS Racing is faster and snappier and will spin you under throttle until you're smooth.

 Do I need to buy anything to start racing iRacing?